metoppv/improver/doc/source/metadata/Probabilities.rst

 This included some extensions to the `CF Metadata Conventions`_ which provide limited support in this area.

-Probabality distributions can be represented in one of three different ways:
+Probability distributions can be represented in one of three different ways:

 * Ensemble members - a set of realizations (or scenarios) each holding a possible value of the diagnostic of interest;